turingschool/front-end-curriculum/lessons/getusermedia-api.md

 video.src = window.URL.createObjectURL(mediaStream);
 ```

-There is an attribute called `src` on video elements (just like `script` tags), that allow you to set the source of your video.
+There is an attribute called `src` on video elements (just like `script` tags), that allows you to set the source of your video.
 Because we have an object (`mediaStream`), and not a URL, we need to create a URL from our media stream.
 The `window.URL.createObjectURL` method allows you to pass in an object or file that you'd like to create a URL for.

 Let's look at the next lines: